randolphpratt/EDA-of-Kickstarter/README.md

 ## Data Cleaning:
-- The data was collected from Kaggle and already in a pandas readable format.
+- The data was collected from Kaggle.
-- Dropped redundant columns as measured by correlation
+- Dropped redundant columns as measured by correlation.
-- Convert non-numerical data to numerical (dummy variable)
+- Convert non-numerical data to numerical (dummy variable).
-- Convert date/time entries into pandas' date/time feature
+- Convert date/time entries into pandas' date/time feature.
-- Create the feature "elapsed" by determining time used from start to completion
+- Create the feature "elapsed" by determining time used from start to completion.

-Percentage of un/successful campaigns compared to each main category *insert countplot of successful to main category*
+Percentage of un/successful campaigns compared to each main category.
+*insert countplot of successful to main category*
 - Bar lengths represent the quantity of projects within that category.
 - "Music" is the largest and safest ratio of successful to unsuccessful campaigns.